Select Page

 • The other spouse committed family violence.

-• The support-seeking spouse has custody of a child of the marriage who requires special care due to a mental or physical disability, which prevents the custodial spouse from earning sufficient income for basic needs.
+• The spouse seeking support has custody of a child of the marriage who requires special care due to a mental or physical disability.